i-agrawal/machine-learning/regression/linear/README.md

 # Linear Regression

-Linear Regression want to do the Following\n
+Linear Regression want to do the Following

        we have a bunch of points
        we want to find a line connecting those points so we want to get the correct y = mx + b (yes math I am sorry)